clewisdavis/The-Joy-of-React/module-5-happy-practice/06-notes-principle-privilege.md

 2. Marking a todo as complete/incomplete
 3. Deleting a todo

-Your mission is to refactor the code below so that none of the descendant components have more privilage than they need to accomplish these tasks.
+Your mission is to refactor the code below so that none of the descendant components have more privilege than they need to accomplish these tasks.

 ACs

 - The `CreateNewTodo` component should only be abel to modify the state in one specific way: to add a new todo to the list
 - The `TodoList` component should only be able to modify the state in two specific ways: toggling a todo between complete/incomplete, and deleting a todo.

+Notes: